 The little 8-year-old girl said to her parents “please stand up, I don’t want to die here.
 Please stand up and find the exit”.
-They were all completely wet, freezing and covered in mud at this time.
+They were all completely wet, freezing, and covered in mud at this time.
 “If we stayed we probably would have died” explained the respondent.

 They got up and moved.
-They found a road, maybe at 1-2 am in the morning of 20th January.
+They found a road, maybe at 1-2 am on the morning of 20th January.
 They were being followed by wild/stray dogs on the road, and there were no houses or anything nearby.
 They continued walking next to the road, it was a dirt road.
 They eventually met a military truck along that road.
 The mother identified the people inside the truck as “Turkish border guards”.
 There were four of them, wearing camouflage army clothes.
-These men were armed.
+These men were reportedly armed.

 These “Turkish border guards” were “very very nice”, explained the respondent.
-They gave them food, water and some sweets to the 8-year-old girl.
+They gave them food, water, and some sweets to the 8-year-old girl.
 They explained that the transit group should follow the small street ahead and they would find a taxi.
 At this moment they were informed that they were in a village on the border with Greece, on the Turkish side.
 They were told they were very close to where the official border crossing is, which was identified at Kipi – Ipsala.

-These border guards called a taxi for them, and they walked 10 minutes and then the taxi came.
+These border guards called a taxi for them, and they walked for 10 minutes and then the taxi came.
 At this point, the Cuban group split from the two Indian men.
-It took them 4 hours to reach Istanbul from here via taxi.
+It took them four hours to reach Istanbul from here via taxi.
 They did not pay for the taxi, but the respondent gave one of her gold necklaces as payment.